 Q: Do I have to report my gambling winnings on my federal tax return?

 A: Yes.
 Gambling winnings are generally taxable and must be reported your tax return.
-If you file IRS Form 1040, report your gambling winnings on the “other income” line (line 21).
+If you're a casual gambler, you'll generally report your gambling winnings as “other income” on line 21 of IRS Form 1040.
 Other income includes winnings from lotteries, raffles, horse races and casinos.
 It also includes cash winnings and the fair market value of prizes, such as cars and trips.

 Q: Isn’t it true that I only have to report my winnings if a gaming organization gives me an income tax form?